Crispin Lane (BPC) Psychoanalytic Psychotherapist Westminster London SW1

 What is Psychoanalytic Psychotherapy?

-Psychoanalytic psychotherapy is a treatment in which the patient (or client) is encouraged, within the framework of a regular and reliable relationship, to reflect on their thoughts and feelings.
+Psychoanalytic psychotherapy is a treatment in which the patient is encouraged, within the framework of a regular and reliable relationship, to reflect on their thoughts and feelings.
 Through exploring their internal and external lives, and particularly how the relationship with the therapist reveals the influence of unconscious processes, one can gain greater insight into one's life and freedom to cope more adaptively with difficulties.

 Who can be helped by this kind of psychotherapy?